You’ve already taken the first step towards buying your own home with Shared Ownership. When you’re ready to take another, we’re here to help.

 01. Interim – Buy a little bit more at a time

-You can buy additional shares in your home in stages, typically in 10% increments.
+You can buy additional shares in your home in stages, in minimum 10% increments (unless specified differently in your lease).
 The amount you pay us in rent will go down as the amount of the property you own goes up.

 02 .
 Final – Buy all the remaining shares in your home